 Cafe Madriz brings the authentic taste of Spanish cuisine to Southwest Montana.
 The Cafe Madriz experience is all about the food, the wine and the company.
 Chef and owner, Elena deDiego creates everything homemade from scratch: appetizers, hot and cold small plates, entrees and desserts.
 Enjoy a variety of tapas featuring imported products like Manchego cheese, Serrano Ham and chorizos.
-Beginning November 2012 - Cafe Madriz catering, private dinners and events are now offered!
-Call or email for reservations as space is limited. • Ideal for holidays, office parties, social gatherings, in-home events • Requests available - create your own menu or tapas party: - Taste of Spain - Paella party - Dessert for dinner - Imported wine & cheese sampler - Sangria social - Gluten free - Vegetarian • In-home cooking classes available upon request • Full selection of beer, wine and signature sangria Seasonally, May through September, Cafe Madriz is open in West Yellowstone, MT - convenient location at 311 N. Canyon St.
+Cafe Madriz offers catering, private dinners and events! • Ideal for holidays, office parties, social gatherings, in-home events • Requests available - create your own menu or tapas party: - Taste of Spain - Paella party - Dessert for dinner - Imported wine & cheese sampler - Sangria social - Gluten free - Vegetarian • In-home cooking classes available upon request • Full selection of beer, wine and signature sangria OPEN Seasonally, Monday-Saturday for Lunch and Dinner, May through September; Cafe Madriz is located at 311 N. Canyon St. in West Yellowstone, MT.

 In the Media